 - Two level II fieldwork courses for a total of 24 full-time equivalent weeks off-site in the community

-- A 14-week, 560-hour experiential, during which they complete the capstone project
+- A 14-week experiential, during which they complete the capstone project

-Courses in the DrOT program are delivered primarily onsite, with lab and fieldwork experiences required off-site in the community, and one course online (OT 697), which complements the doctoral capstone.
+Courses in the DrOT program are delivered primarily onsite, with lab and fieldwork experiences required off-site in the community, and two courses online (OTH 675 and OTH 711), which complements the requirements for the Doctor of Occupational Therapy degree.

 Technology Competency Requirements